kubeshop/testkube/docs/executor-maven.md

 To use different executor you can use one of our pre-built ones (for Java 8,11,17,18) or build your own docker image based on maven executor.

-Let's assume we need JDK18 for our test runs, to handle that issue just create new Maven executor
+Let's assume we need JDK18 for our test runs.
+To handle that issue, create a new Maven executor:

 content of `maven-jdk18-executor.yaml`
 ```yaml